Current process and visitor restrictions

 • Sit in chair provided and not on patient’s bed.

-• Not use the patient washroom.
+• Do not use the patient washroom.
 Public washrooms are available; inquire with the unit where the patient is receiving care for locations.

-• Not leave the unit for smoking / vaping or other purposes.
-If they choose to leave the hospital, they will be unable to return until the following day.
+• Do not leave the unit for smoking / vaping or other purposes.
+If they choose to leave the hospital, care partners will be unable to return until the following day.
 Exceptions made for palliative patients.

-• Not linger in hallways or spend extended time in public/common areas.
-Public washrooms are open and cafeteria seating areas are open (subject to availability).
+• Do not linger in hallways or spend extended time in public/common areas.
+Public washrooms are open and cafeteria seating areas are open (subject to availability

 Guidelines for Visitors

-- Please wash your hands or use the available liquid sanitizer when entering and exiting the hospital and on entering and exiting the patient room.
+- Please use the available liquid sanitizer when entering and exiting the hospital and on entering and exiting the patient room.